 Citi Benefits Handbook

-In addition, you are not permitted to transfer your savings into the Plan's closed funds.
-You may transfer all or part of your savings out of the Plan's closed funds.
+You are not permitted to transfer Plan assets into any of the Plan's closed funds.
+You may transfer all or part of your Plan assets out of the Plan's closed funds.
 If you want to move money out of a closed fund, you must transfer the money, not reallocate it.

 Fund transfer requests that are received by 4 p.m.
 ET are processed as of that day using the closing values for that day, or as reasonably practicable thereafter.
 Fund transfer requests that are received after 4 p.m.
 ET will be processed on the next business day using the closing values for that day.
 Certain exceptions apply to this general rule, such as when the market closes earlier than 4 p.m.
 ET or is not open for business on that day (i.e., a holiday or a weekend).